Aider-AI/aider/aider/website/docs/install/codespaces.md

 You can use aider in GitHub Codespaces via the built-in Terminal pane.
 See below for an example,
-but you can see the
+but you can just follow the
 [main install instructions](/docs/install.html)
-for all the details.
+inside your codespace terminal.

 <div class="video-container">